-The project will deliver flexible learning spaces, as well as a special program unit, core facilities and a covered outdoor learning area (COLA) to cater for up to 370 students from Kindergarten to Year 6.
+The project will deliver 33 flexible learning spaces, including a special program unit, core facilities and a covered outdoor learning area (COLA) to cater for up to 700 students from Kindergarten to Year 6.

 Construction is scheduled for completion by early 2023.